-In accordance with recommendations from Colleges and Institutes Canada (CICan), formerly Association of Canadian Community Colleges' (ACCC) Legal Council Capilano University has not extended its licence agreement with Access Copyright.
-A Fair Dealing (Copyright) Policy combined with copyright compliance processes and procedures will now be used when making and distributing copies of materials.
+In accordance with recommendations from Colleges and Institutes Canada (CICan), formerly Association of Canadian Community Colleges (ACCC), Capilano University has not extended its licence agreement with Access Copyright.
+A Copyright Policy and a Copyright Fair Dealing Policy, combined with copyright compliance processes and procedures, is used when making and distributing copies of materials.

-This decision was based on introduction of the Copyright Modernization Act (Bill C-11), the majority of which came in to force on Nov.
-7, 2012, and recent Supreme Court of Canada decisions which support broader educational uses of copyrighted material.
+This decision was based on the introduction of the Copyright Modernization Act (Bill C-11), the majority of which came in to force on Nov.
+7, 2012, and Supreme Court of Canada decisions which support broader educational uses of copyrighted material.
 These factors, in addition to Capilano's extensive collection of licensed resources, provide faculty and students with the ability to access a wide range of materials for teaching and learning.

 In accordance with Fair Dealing guidelines, brief excerpts of copyrighted material may be used without further permission.
 Examples of brief excerpts could be one chapter from a book, one periodical article, or one item from an anthology.

 As part of Capilano's compliance mechanism, the University's Copyright Officer may, from time to time, conduct surveys of anonymized data in eLearn and of course packs to ensure that all copying conforms to the guidelines.

 Capilano University Library Copyright Guide by Capilano University Library is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence.